PaigeCD/page-of-paige/content/experience/index.md

 #### **Skills**

-Throughout my coursework, I have built up various technical skills.
+I have expirence in the following **programming languages**:

+- Java
+- Python
+- C
+- R

+I have also have expirence with the following:

+- Docker
-Working Knowledge:  Java, Python, Docker, Version control (Git, GitHub, Gitflow), Markdown, UNIX
+- Version control with Git, GitHub, and GitFlow
+- Agile software development

-Basic Skills: C, R, Agile, Algorithm time analysis
+- Algorithm analysis
+- Markdown
+- UNIX

 #### **Coursework Experience**

-As a computer science major, I have gotten to take many interesting courses.

-Completed: Computational Expression, Data Abstraction, Discrete Structures, Software Engineering, Algorithm Analysis, Data Analytics
+So far I have completed:

+- Computational Expression
+- Data Abstraction
+- Discrete Structures
+- Software Engineering
+- Algorithm Analysis
+- Data Analytics

+I'm currently taking:

+- Programming Languages
+- Computer Organization
+- Principles of Marketing
-In Progress: Programming Languages, Computer Organization, Principles of Marketing, Creative Technology in Advertising
+- Creative Technology in Advertising